 The annual security report includes statistics for the previous three years concerning reported crimes that occurred on campus, and on public property within, or immediately adjacent to and accessible from the campus.
 The statistics include crimes reported directly to security, to local law enforcement agencies, and to "campus security authorities."
 "Campus security authorities" are defined by the Clery Act as college officials who have "significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings."
-Professional mental health and religious counselors are exempt from reporting requirements, however they are encouraged to inform individuals, as appropriate, of the procedures to report crimes on a voluntary, confidential basis.
+Professional mental health and religious counselors are exempt from reporting requirements.
 The report also includes institutional procedures concerning campus safety and security, alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and others.
 These processes are reviewed annually to assess their effectiveness and compliance with applicable statutes.